rialibb/wildfire_detection_using_audio_sound/README.md

 ### DGX_runs

 This is a folder we created.
 It contains the file `run_model_training.batch` that is to be run when training on the DGX.
+This replaces and improves the job.slurm file that existed before.

 ### models.py